onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 > "All models are wrong, but some are useful." - [George E. P. Box](https://en.wikipedia.org/wiki/All_models_are_wrong)

 > "Systems fool us by presenting themselves as a series of events." - [Donella Meadows, 2008, Thinking in Systems](https://en.wikipedia.org/wiki/Thinking_In_Systems:_A_Primer)

+if we have a weighted causality graph and we have goals and a hierarchy of values - we also have a morality structure - we can assign valence to any single thing that's part of that causality graph is it easy or straightforward to create this graph?
+Heck no! but the sooner we start working on our process - the sooner we'd have something better than what we have now
+With a causal graph we can solve the root of problems once and for all instead of treating their symptoms in a whack-em-all

+we need to give scaffolding for people to express their causal model of the world and to think about it

 ██████████████████████████████████████████████████████████████████